75 Charter Oak Avenue

 700 Canal Street

 Stamford, CT 06902

-In January, we launched Charge Up CT Buildings, a new initiative that offers free electric vehicle charging stations to commercial property owners who use Connecticut Green Bank C-PACE financing to improve the energy efficiency of their building.
-Property owners who apply for C-PACE financing by May 15, 2020 may be eligible for this limited time promotion, receiving up to three free EV chargers.
-For more information about the initiative, please visit chargeupct.com or call 866-324-0099.
+Through the Charge Up CT Buildings initiative, we are offering free electric vehicle charging stations to commercial, industrial, and non-profit property owners who use Connecticut Green Bank C-PACE financing to improve the energy efficiency of their building.
+Property owners who apply for C-PACE financing by April 30, 2021, may be eligible for this limited time promotion, receiving up to three free EV chargers.
+For more information about the initiative, please visit chargeupct.com.

 Read about the West Lane Inn’s improvement project here.

 Located in Bolton, the tower and support equipment provide communication services, including emergency services, to a wide array of customers and clients.
 Learn more here.

 According to a report released in late 2020, combined spending on energy, transportation, and housing in Connecticut households exceeds affordable levels in areas throughout the state.
 On average, these costs are 49% statewide, which is above the 45% threshold for affordability.
 Low- and moderate-income households are burdened at a higher rate – 68% – than wealthier residents because these costs consume a larger portion of their household income.
 Read more here.

 In this first example of an EV charger carbon offset credit multi-partner project, Green Bank partners may enroll their selected EV chargers to create carbon credits from their EV charger datasets, which opens private carbon capital as a new source of investment for EV charging.
 Learn more about this innovative partnership here.